lankz/gunzel/README.md

 Usage
 -----

-Zangetsu is distributed as a customised generated Rails application scaffold (not as a [Rails application template](http://guides.rubyonrails.org/rails_application_templates.html), which would be nice but the idea of stuffing so many customisations into a single script is a little scary).
+Gunzel is distributed as a customised generated Rails application scaffold (not as a [Rails application template](http://guides.rubyonrails.org/rails_application_templates.html), which would be nice but the idea of stuffing so many customisations into a single script is a little scary).

 As it's not a gem (yet), you'll need to work with the Git repository to get at the code.
 If you're starting a new project there are few different options here.
 The recommended approach is: